 If a recruit in a regular division displays exceptional potential for special ops, s/he can be singled out and invited to attend PT and swim sessions to see if this may be something s/he is interested in.
 The choice to accept or decline the invitation is always his/hers.
 If the recruit accepts the invitation, s/he then remains with his/her same division, but attends the extra sessions with an 800 division.
 If it is determined that the recruit is suited for a special ops rating, then s/he will be offered a new contract, which s/he can choose to accept or decline.

 Sometimes a recruit who was assigned to an 800 division will be removed from the division for various reasons, often related to the first PFA (physical fitness assessment).
 The recruit may also choose to Drop on Request (DOR) if s/he no longer feels that special ops is appropriate for him/her.
-When that happens the recruit will be placed in a regular division and later will meet with the Career Counselor and will be given a new contract for a different rating that s/he qualifies for or a contract within the Professional Apprenticeship Career Tracks (PACT) Program if there are no contracts for a rating available or if the recruit is unwilling to accept a contract for a particular rating.
+When that happens the recruit will be placed in a regular division and later will meet with the classifier and will be given a new contract for a different rating that s/he qualifies for.
 Sometimes when this happens, the recruit will call a loved one to say that s/he has been moved to another division and that his/her address has changed.
 This is known as being ASMO'd (Assignment Memorandum; a change in what is happening with the recruit).
 This usually does not affect the PIR date, but if it does, you will be notified of that as well.
 If the PIR date does change, be sure to get the password to get the vehicle/gate pass because it will be different than the one for the previous date and you will not be able to drive onto the RTC without the vehicle/gate pass.
-Sailors can apply for special ops after serving for two years under the new contract if they wish to try again.

 When recruits are ASMO'd, whether it's to go to SEPS to go home, to go to the RCU to recover from a sickness or injury, or to go to another division, the RDC most likely will say that the recruit has been ASMO'd and the others in the division will not know what has happened unless they happen to see him at the RTC during the course of training or at PIR or sometime later in the Fleet.
 This is due to confidentiality and/or HIPAA requirements.

-Many of the Sailors who were in an 800 division will stay at the Training Support Center (TSC) at Great Lakes following PIR for training prior to flying out for the next part of their training--only AIRR does not.
+Many of the Sailors who were in an 800 division or who have a contract for one of the special ops ratings will stay at the Training Support Center (TSC) at Great Lakes following PIR for training prior to flying out for the next part of their training--only AIRR does not.
+Plan to leave late Sunday or on Monday if you are able.
 See PIR Day and Liberty During PIR Weekend to help you know how to plan your weekend.
+In addition to the items listed within that Page, your Sailor may thank you if you bring Boudreaux's Butt Paste to help prevent chafing.
+It is available at Baby's R Us and at http://www.buttpaste.com.

-The address to write to your SR is:
+The address to write to your recruit is:

 SR LAST NAME, FIRST NAME MI